There are various services the Office of Alumni Relations provides to our alumni whether you live close to campus or across the globe.

 Lobozzo Alumni House

 Your home away from home on RIT’s campus!
 The Joseph M. Lobozzo '95 Alumni House is the first alumni-centric facility on campus designed to meet several community needs.
 Whether you're just popping by, meeting a friend, coaching a student, conducting some research, or celebrating a life moment "RIT Style," the Lobozzo Alumni House is the place for you!

 Stay connected with your alma mater with an alumni email account.
 It’s a great way to make sure you get the latest updates from campus, get invited to events in your area, and learn about any new alumni benefits.
 Request or update your account today.

 Do you need to do professional or academic research?
 Read the news?
 Review trade journals?
-As a graduate, you'll enjoy privileges with the Wallace Library by having access to select library databases.
-In addition to the select Proquest database, you also have access to other resources which do not require authentication.
-Access is supported financially by your Office of Alumni Relations.
-To gain this Library privilege you must create an RIT account if you don't already have one, since you will need to use your username and password to connect to these valuable resources.
+By creating an alumni account, you'll enjoy access to select ProQuest databases.
+These databases are provided to you by the Office of Alumni Relations.
+In addition to these databases, you also have access to other resources from RIT Libraries which do not require authentication.
+To gain access to either benefit, you must create an alumni account if you don't already have one.
+You will need to use your RIT alumni username and password to connect to these valuable resources.

 Diploma, New ID and Transcript Services

 Have you lost your diploma, need a new ID or require a transcript for graduate school or an employer?
 All these needs and more can be found at the RIT Registrar.